fahey252/Azure532Certification/DesignAndImplementCloudServices/deploy-a-cloud-service.md

       - __Incremental__: Minimal impact.
 Upgrading instances __one upgrade domain at time__.
 Stop, start, restarts instance.
 Once all instances in upgrade domain complete, move on to next upgrade domain.
 Increased availability but takes a __long time__.
 5 upgrade domains by default, can be increased to 20. i.e. `<ServiceDefinition upgradeDomainCount="20">`
       - __Simultaneous__: Stop __all__ instances at once.
 Short amount of time, down time.
       - __Full Deployment__: does not attempt to upgrade the instances.
 Completely __removes all__ the existing instances and performs a __fresh deployment with the latest package__.
   * Some changes can __not be done via upgrade, needs full deployment__/VIP swap: changing name of role, change upgrade domain count, reduction of local storage sizes.
+Instance size can be changed and deployed as an upgrade.
   * Can deploy an upgrade from Visual Studio or by using the management portal.
   * Visual Studio: Publish Azure Application wizard > Signin/Settings > Deployment Upgrade > select rollout method (incremental) > Publish.
   * Portal: Solution Explorer > Package > Portal > Choose Service > Update > Choose the _.cspkg_ and _.cscfg_ from either your __local machine or a cloud storage account__.